SKaplanOfficial/PyXA/sphinx/source/tutorial/index.rst

    current_url = PyXA.application("Safari").front_window.current_tab.url
    PyXA.application("Notes").new_note(current_url)

 If you run this workflow and go to the Notes app, you'll see that a new note has been created containing the current tab's URL in bold typeface.
 This is already a more useful automation, but we can improve it by making Notes automatically activate and show the newly created note.
-To do this, we can simply call the new note object's `show()` method:
+To do this, we can simply call the new note object's :func:`~PyXA.apps.Notes.XANote.show()` method:

 .. code-block:: Python